zencoder/zencoder-node/README.md

 ### Usage

 The library follows the API's REST conventions as closely as possible.
 Each method accepts a callback as the last parameter, and passes 3 objects to that callback: error, data, and response (in that order).
-Error will be null unless there's a problem with the request, data contains the body of the response from Zencoder, and response contains the raw response body, which includes HTTP codes, etc. In most cases you'll only need to check for error and then do somewith with the data.
+Error will be null unless there's a problem with the request, data contains the body of the response from Zencoder, and response contains the raw response body, which includes HTTP codes, etc. In most cases you'll only need to check for error and then do something with the data.
 Below is a basic callback that we'll be using for reference in the rest of our requests.

     function callback(err, data) {
       // if err is not null, something went wrong.
 Print it out and return.